protee/woc_Colours/README.md

 ## Overview

 woc_Colours is the advanced low‑level color management engine for the **ogTools suite**.
 It operates in both RGB and specialized indexed color spaces, providing unparalleled consistency and design flexibility for any 4D project.
-Localized in EN, FR, ES, DE.[reference:0]
+Localized in EN, FR, ES, DE.

 ---